morganthomas/portfolio/README.md

 ### Shpadoinklekasten

 This is a note-taking app based on the Zettelkasten concept.
 It is not finished and it is a little rough around the edges.
 I wrote this as my first full application using [Shpadoinkle](http://shpadoinkle.org/), the Haskell UI framework.
-This app uses the MongoDB on the backend.
+This app uses MongoDB on the backend.
 I led this project with two other collaborators, who helped me for the purpose of learning Shpadoinkle.

 **URL:** http://morgan-thomas-demos.net:8080/app